synthetic-politics/data-pipeline/README.md

 ```

 ### Other Thoughts
-- for analysis step, coding i am still ehhhh - i think as many tags as possible would be good - i.e. deepfakes, pure-ai, repeated occurence of particular AI image/repost, etc.
+- when coding (analysis), as many relevant tags as possible would be good - i.e. deepfakes, pure-ai, repeated occurence of particular AI image/repost, etc.